Welcome to the Growth & Skills Hub

 Businesses that pay business rates and are required to close in England due to local or national restrictions are eligible for support.

-Available to those businesses that pay business rates that;
+Available to those businesses that pay business rates and;

 - were required to close during the national lockdown from 5 November to 2 December 2020